 Test Execution Order

-Maelstrom doesn't execute tests in a random order.
-Instead, it tries to execute them in an order that will be helpful to the user.
+Maelstrom tries to execute tests in an order that will be helpful to the user.
+This chapter describes how Maelstrom arrives at the execution order.

 Understanding Priorities